Call a Helpline:

 What We Do

-The first annual report details the remarkable work and positive impacts made by UC Master Gardener volunteers over the past year.
+The 2019/2020 annual report details the remarkable work and positive impacts made by UC Master Gardener volunteers throughout California.

-Locally, the UC Master Gardeners have helped San Luis Obispo County residents use less water, less pesticides and choose the right plants for their gardens.
+Locally, the UC Master Gardeners have helped San Luis Obispo County residents grow more food, use less water and less pesticides and choose the right plants for their gardens.

-Workshop attendees have improved their plant selection practices.
-Selecting the right plant for the right place reduces the amount of inputs needed, such as your time and money, for plants to thrive.
+Workshop attendees have improved their plant selection skills.
+Selecting the right plant for the right place reduces the overall amount of inputs needed, including personal time and added products, for plants to thrive.